A scrumptious shiitake risotto with soy sauce, parmesan cheese, fresh chives and an egg yolk… And more about my cooking class in Shanghai!

-And again I’ll skip that part where our flight was delayed, then cancelled, then delayed and cancelled again.
+And again I will skip that part where our flight was delayed, then cancelled, then delayed and cancelled again.
 We got to Qingdao right on time for pre dinner drinks instead of pre lunch drinks.

-Because that’s what Tom’s business stands for (and I think I hadn’t mentioned that before): he creates (quick frozen) culinary prepared foods for selective retail and food service customers in Australia, the USA, Europe and China.
+Because that is what Tom’s business stands for (and I think I hadn’t mentioned that before): he creates (quick frozen) culinary prepared foods for selective retail and food service customers in Australia, the USA, Europe and China.

 I copied that from your LinkedIn profile by the way to be sure I got that right, Tom. 😉